6 of the best courses never to host The Open

 Nestled amid mighty dunes and with panoramic views of the Atlantic mouth of Lough Foyle, the layout features one of the most spectacular front nines on the planet.

-The host of 2017 Irish Open, the venue undoubtedly has the quality to welcome the world’s best players and has the history to match.
+The host of the 2017 Irish Open, the venue undoubtedly has the quality to welcome the world’s best players and has the history to match.

 It has been said that Royal Dornoch would be considered the best links course in the world, were it not for its far-flung location at the tip of the British Isles.